 Are you a first time homebuyer in Washington State?
 Before moving forward with your mortgage process, it’s important to understand the variety of mortgage types and programs available to you from the best mortgage companies.
 Let’s get started.

-The Best Mortgage Lenders in Washington for First Time Home Buyers:
+- 9 Best Mortgage Lenders in Washington for First Time Buyers

 - The Housing Market in Washington: An Overview